One of the most precious natural gemstones ever, a sapphire is a beautiful gem that has mesmerized the mankind for many years now.

 Many times, the mention of the sapphire recalls the color blue; the gorgeous blue sapphire could be the reason behind this.

 In fact, its name originates from the Persian word ‘safir’, which in turn is taken from the Greek word for the color blue.
-Since time immemorial, this gemstone has been associated with luxury and sophistication.
+Since time immemorial, this gemstone relates with luxury and sophistication.

-It was also one of the twelve precious stones that were used on the breastplate of Israel’s high priest.
-Across the world, it is found in just a few locations, prominent of them being Burma, Kashmir, and Sri Lanka.
+It was also one of the twelve precious stones that were on the breastplate of Israel’s high priest.
+Across the world, it comes from just a few locations, prominent of them being Burma, Kashmir, and Sri Lanka.

 While the incredible sapphire is available in a range of colors like the blue sapphire, yellow sapphire, white sapphire, pink sapphire, etc.; it is also available in different varieties.
 Let’s take a look at some of these varieties: